pangara/q-book/mini_book/docs/index.md

 2. explains the quantum teleportation algorithm.

 I chose quantum teleportation, because it is one of the core primitives of quantum computing and keeps popping up in popular science articles.
-This tutorial has been built in the form of an interactive textbook and has been built using [Jupyter Books](https://jupyterbook.org/intro.html).
+This tutorial has been built in the form of an interactive textbook using [Jupyter Books](https://jupyterbook.org/intro.html).

 ## Learning Outcomes
 By the end of this tutorial, the reader will: